May 13, 2020

 IMAP (Internet Message Access Protocol) makes it possible to sync in real-time with the servers on webmail.

 For example, if you mark a message as unread on Outlook, then the real email on the server is marked as unread too.
-This choice is also preferable if you want to use Microsoft Outlook on multiple devices.
+This choice is preferable if you want to use Microsoft Outlook on multiple devices.

 POP (Post Office Protocol) downloads and stores your email locally.
 Any changes you make on Outlook won’t appear on the webmail.